 Drugs and Marijuana Offenses in New York City

-Despite sentencing reform and the movement in various states to decriminalize or legalize recreational marijuana possession, being accused of possessing or selling marijuana or a controlled substance remains both illegal and seriously punished here in New York.
-Whether the charges are for Criminal Possession of Marijuana in Bronx County, Criminal Sale of a Controlled Substance in Kings County or Criminal Possession of Cocaine in New York County, an arrest for a narcotic or marijuana-related offense needs to be dealt with swiftly and proactively by retaining a top New York drug crime defense lawyer immediately after arrest.
-Why?
-Because the awesome power of the prosecutor in charging these cases can only be checked through the skill and resources of your criminal defense attorney.
+Despite sentencing reform and the movement in various states to decriminalize or legalize recreational marijuana, being accused of possessing or selling marijuana or a controlled substance remains both illegal and seriously punished in New York.
+Whether the charges are for Criminal Possession of Marijuana in Bronx County, Criminal Sale of a Controlled Substance in Kings County or Criminal Possession of Cocaine in New York County, an arrest for a narcotic or marijuana-related offense needs to be dealt with swiftly and proactively by retaining a top drug crime defense attorney immediately after arrest.
+These cases can only be checked through the skill and resources of your criminal defense attorney.

 New York Marijuana / Marihuana Crimes & Offenses

 - New York Penal Law § 221.05 — Unlawful Possession of Marijuana

 - New York Penal Law §§ 221.10, et seq. — Criminal Possession of Marijuana

 - New York Penal Law §§ 221.35, et seq. — Criminal Sale of Marijuana